 Lights, camera, action!
-Home to some of the world’s most well known film, fashion and music, Los Angeles is a destination that must be visited – even if just for a day.
-Whether you want to spend the day on one of the Golden State’s beautiful beaches or roam around the city’s trendy and gentrified downtown, LA has it all.
+Home to some of the world’s most well-known film, fashion and music, Los Angeles is a destination that must be visited – even if just for a day.
+Whether you want to spend the day on one of Golden State’s beautiful beaches or roam around the city’s trendy and gentrified downtown, LA has it all.
 Los Angeles is your favorite curated Instagram feed come to life.

 What’s the best time to visit Los Angeles?